 The Southern Alberta Institute of Technology (SAIT) is committed to providing a safe environment for all students, employees and guests — protecting them from environmental and occupational hazards, including the potential health risks associated with exposure to airborne asbestos fibres.

 Asbestos is a group of naturally occurring fibrous minerals that are flexible, strong, resistant to electricity and unaffected by chemicals and high temperatures.

-How does SAIT deal with asbestos?
+How does SAIT prevent asbestos exposure?

 Find more information on asbestos at these sources: